When I walked around Karasuma area, I felt like eating something.

 There’s a ticket vending machine before the door for courtyarda.

 From left to right, ramen, tsukemen and curry tsukemen.
-There’s English menu.
-So, don’t worry 😉
+You can operate it in English.

 There’re counter seats only.
-It had good atmosphere.
+It had good atmosphere inside the shop.

 Awesome motsu tsukemen